Ido Rosenblum: Career

 Between 1997 and 1998 he presented a segment in the program Sheva Bul hosted by Yael Bar Zohar on the Kids Channel.
 In 2005 and 2006, he co-hosted the reality show 48 Hours on Channel 2's Keshet broadcasts alongside his then-partner, Dorit Bar Or.
 This was his first television appearance as a host.
 In 2007, the full-length fictional film The Debt, which he co-wrote alongside Assaf Bernstein, was released in theaters.
 In 2011, an American version of the film was produced, starring Helen Mirren, and it achieved box office success.

 Rosenblum directed music videos for the band Monica Sex, the singer Sharon Rotter and additionally the election campaign of Shinui in the 2006 election.
 He was also a writer on Eli Yatzpan's show.

 From 2007 Rosenblum hosts the Israeli version of the game show Cash Cab, broadcast on Channel 2, and the game show Disturbed on Bip owned by Hot.
 He also directs and writes sketches for the satire show Eretz Nehederet (Amazing Land).
 On the third season of the program Night Club Rosenblum was a panel member, alongside Erez Tal and other comedians.
 In 2011 Rosenblum started hosting the Israeli version of Minute to Win It.

 Between 2009 and 2011 Rosenblum published the column "My Childhood and I" on the weekend supplement of Israel Hayom, where he wrote about a variety of topics.
 After a change in the supplement's editor and a request to refrain from writing his political views in his column, Rosenblum decided to stop writing it.

 In 2012 he hosted alongside Yael Poliakov the matchmaking show Singles on Hot Comedy Central.
 In the same year, Rosenblum hosted the program What a Day broadcast by Keshet on Channel 2, alongside Avi Nusbaum and Shai Goldstein.

-In 2014 he created the format for the gameshow Boom! which he even hosted himself.
+In 2014 he created the format for the gameshow Boom! which he hosted himself.
 The format was sold to many countries around the world, including Fox and the French channel TF1.